netdust/stackedWP/README.md

 # stackedWP

-stackedwp is a WordPress boilerplate for projects managed with Git and Composer and Make.
+stackedWP is a WordPress boilerplate for projects managed with Git and Composer and Make.
 Much of the philosophy is inspired by Bedrock and best practice principles.

 - Clean folder structure with security in mind
 - Dependency management with composer